mathigon/textbooks/euclidean-geometry/content.md

 ::: column.grow
 ### Origami in Medicine

-Let's move from the very large to the very small: In 2003, researchers developed _Origami Stents_, tiny tubes that can be inserted into blood vessels.
-They are initially folded up, but can expand inside patients' blood in oder to enlarge clogged arteries or veins.
+Let’s move from the very large to the very small: In 2003, researchers developed _Origami Stents_, tiny tubes that can be inserted into blood vessels.
+They are initially folded up, but can expand inside patients’ blood in oder to enlarge clogged arteries or veins.
 :::